 Traveling on Fridays or during Ramadan season

-Friday is a holy day in Islamic religion.
+Friday is a holy day in the Islamic religion.
 However, we didn’t notice any barriers to us exploring or taking transport to other cities on Fridays.
 Everything seemed normal.

-It is however, different during the holy season of Ramadan, when certain shops or restaurants won’t be open or will run with a different/modified schedule.
-Although we didn’t travel during Ramadan, we have heard that operating hours will be different.
+It is, however, different during the holy season of Ramadan, when certain shops or restaurants won’t be open or will run with a different/modified schedule.
+Although we didn’t travel during Ramadan, we have heard that the operating hours will be different.
 Please ensure you check the bus/train and attractions holiday hours before embarking on your trip.

 Bargaining at the medina souks

 If you are traveling to Morocco and are looking for souvenir shopping, there is no better place than the medina to check out traditional and local made goods.